Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/overview.md

 Anxiety disorders are one of the most common mental health conditions in the United States.
 So if you’re feeling concerned about your anxiety, know that you’re not alone.

-In fact, the National Institute of Mental Health (NIMH)Trusted Source estimates that almost one-third of U.S. adults will have an anxiety disorder during their lifetimes.
+In fact, the National Institute of Mental Health (NIMH) estimates that almost one-third of U.S. adults will have an anxiety disorder during their lifetimes.

 Anxiety disorders involve excessive fear, anxiety, or worries that interfere with your well-being and ability to function.
 For example, recurring anxious thoughts and behaviors can have a big impact on your work life, school life, hobbies, or relationships.